 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 amends the guidance on the classification and measurement of investments in equity securities.
 It also amends certain presentation and disclosure requirements.
 Under the amended guidance, all equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) will generally be measured at fair value through earnings.
 There will no longer be an available-for-sale classification (changes in fair value reported in other comprehensive income) for equity securities with readily determinable fair values.
 ASU 2016-01 is effective for public business entities for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-As indicated, when this standard is adopted, changes in the fair value of the Company's equity investments classified as available-for-sale will no longer be reported through other comprehensive income, but rather through earnings, causing investment income (loss) to be more volatile.
+In February 2018, the FASB issued ASU 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10) ("ASU 2018-03") to clarify certain aspects of the guidance in ASU 2016-01.
+ASU 2018-03 is effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years beginning after December 15, 2017, and interim periods within those fiscal years beginning after December 15, 2017, and other the guidance is effective.
+As indicated, when this standard is adopted, changes in the fair value of the company's equity investments classified as available-for-sale will no longer be reported through other comprehensive income, but rather through earnings, causing investment income (loss) to be more volatile.
 As a significant amount of the Company's assets are in available-for-sale equity investments, the effect of adoption is currently expected to be material to the Company's consolidated financial statements.
 The Company is currently evaluating other potential impacts of this standard on its consolidated financial statements.